 The judges of the First-tier Tribunal (Property Chamber, Land Registration Division) are specialist land law judges whereas judges in the County Court who deal with boundary disputes are not usually specialists.

-You can only apply to the Land Registry to register a "determined" (exact) boundary if the land is already registered land (registered in the normal way with "general" boundaries) or if an application to register is made at the same time.
+On the other hand you can only apply to the Land Registry to register a "determined" (exact) boundary if the land is already registered land (registered in the normal way with "general" boundaries) or if an application to register is made at the same time.

 The above explanation of the law is only an overview and in order to be reasonably concise I have had to leave some details out - details which are likely to affect what the law would say about your own situation.
 So please do not rely on the above but Contact me for advice

-This page was lasted updated in July 2024 Disclaimer
+This page was lasted updated in April 2025 Disclaimer